Konnor-Filip/Learn2Surf/ProjectProposal.md

 **120 points**
 ## Resources Needed
 Every team needs *something* to pull off their project.
-Clearly identify the technologies and products involved in your project.
+Clearly identify the technologies, products, and any other resources needed for your project.

 ### Submission materials
-Under your requirements section in the README.md file in your GitHub repo, clearly identify the technologies, products, and languages involved in your project.
+Under your requirements section in the README.md file in your GitHub repo, clearly identify the technologies, products, languages, human-centric skills, etc involved in your project.
 Include a table that identifies which team member will investigate each needed resource.
-Also include a column indicating whether or not material resources are needed from Dr. Hale.
+Also include a column indicating whether or not resources are needed from Dr. Hale.

 Use the following table structure.
 ```markdown